tradecraftio/tradecraft/src/test/README.md

 # Unit tests

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since Bitcoin Core already uses Boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since Freicoin already uses Boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is set up to compile an executable called `test_bitcoin` that runs all of the unit tests.
+The build system is set up to compile an executable called `test_freicoin` that runs all of the unit tests.
 The main source file is called `setup_common.cpp`.